jabuddie/PersonalPortfolioWebsite/readme.md

 Justine Buddie Personal Portfolio Website

 ## Build
-The website is hosted in AWS S3 (static web hosting)
+The website is hosted in AWS S3 (static web hosting).
 I used HTML & CSS tutorials as a basis and cusomized from there, see credits

 ## Use